Table of Contents

 - Muscle, ligament, and tendon sprains and tears

-- Damage to the nerves that pass nearby your shoulder joint, causing numbness and weakness
+- Damage to the nerves that pass near your shoulder, causing numbness and weakness

 - Chronic shoulder instability – which makes you prone to having further injuries and dislocations